 Harbour Towne Association Policy Coverage

-The following is an outline of coverages within the Harbour Towne Association master insurance policy as of 12/1/18-12/1/19.
-This information was provided by our insurance agent in this letter Insurance Letter-2019 and certificate Certificate of Liability Insurance 2019
+The following is an outline of coverages within the Harbour Towne Association master insurance policy.
+This information was provided by our insurance agent in this Insurance Letter and Certificate of Liability Insurance

 - Guaranteed replacement cost on buildings and structures